 Background: Owner Justin Holland bought d.d.
 Peckers in 2004 and has been running it ever since.
-He told the Agenda that their secret to success is that they’ve had the same core staff for more than a decade.
+He told Axios Charlotte that their secret to success is that they’ve had the same core staff for more than a decade.

-Ty Noble owns this no-frills strip-mall restaurant in east Charlotte.
-Know as the “Home of Henny Wings,” Ty’s been open for almost seven years.
+Ty Noble owns this no-frills strip mall restaurant in east Charlotte.
+Known as the “Home of Henny Wings,” Ty’s has been open for almost seven years.
 In that time, he’s seen high-profile visitors like the former Panthers quarterback Cam Newton and Fantasia Barrino of American Idol fame.

 Location: East Charlotte in the East Town Market shopping center (5708 N. Sharon Amity Rd.)

 Must-try flavors: Hennessey BBQ (a.k.a.
 “Henny Wings”) and lemon pepper.

 Flavor options: 7.
 Hennessey BBQ, teriyaki, Jamaican jerk, mild, fireball hot, lemon pepper, and fried.